 Did you miss a session?
 Want to view a session again?
-Recordings of each live session are now available!
-Select the title of a session below to view a recording of the session.
-All links will open in a new browser tab.
+Recordings of each live sessions are now available!

 In this session, campers will explore the various acronyms and mnemonics for health assessment and reporting.
 They will learn the priorities of health assessment and how intervention(s) are prioritized based upon assessment findings.
-Campers will obtain a good foundational set of knowledge to apply to the Wilderness First Aid Case Study session.
-Through case studies, campers will collaboratively apply their new assessment knowledge and skills to contribute to determining a patient’s potential Canadian Trauma & Acuity Scale (CTAS) score.
-There is a limit of thirty (30) spots available for this session.
+Campers will obtain a good foundational set of knowledge to apply to Session 4: Advanced First-Aid.
+Through case studies, they will collaboratively apply their new assessment knowledge and skills to contribute to determining a patient’s potential Canadian Trauma & Acuity Scale (CTAS) score.

 Session Lead: Brodie Gies-MacNeil

-Volunteers: Roxanne Boodhoo, Megan Barnes, Charley Truyens, Julia Burns, Félix Lavigne, Gabrielle McDonald, Manon Valiquette, Tyler Pretty, Hailey O’Grady, Adam Poulin
+Volunteers: Roxanne Boodhoo, Brodie Gies-MacNeil, Megan Barnes, Charley Truyens, Julia Burns, Félix Lavigne, Gabrielle McDonald, Manon Valiquette, Tyler Pretty, Hailey O’Grady, Adam Poulin

 This session will enable campers to start camp off right with a focus on wellness.
-This short beginner yoga session is open to all skill/experience levels.
-Additional Wellness videos will be shared in the Supplementary section of Virtual CampMed.
+This short beginner yoga session is open to all levels of all ages.
+Additional Wellness videos will be shares in the Supplementary section of the Camp.

 Session Lead: Charley Truyens

-Volunteers: Roxanne Boodhoo, Janani Sathiasalen, Mackenzie Musicco, Emma Hay, Megan Barnes, Julia Burns, Hailey O’Grady, Adam Poulin, Claire Poulin
+Volunteers: Roxanne Boodhoo, Janani Sathiaselan, Mackenzie Musicco, Emma Hay, Megan Barnes, Charley Truyens, Julia Burns, Hailey O’Grady, Adam Poulin, Claire Poulin

-In this session, campers will learn about the bones of the body and the different anatomical planes, making use of model skeletons.
-The differences that exist between medical imagining modalities will be discussed, and campers will learn about different healthcare providers who may be involved in using radiation for diagnostic or therapeutic purposes.
+In this session, campers will learn about the bones in the body and the different anatomical planes, making use of model skeletons.
+The differences that exist between medical imaging modalities will be discussed, and students will learn about different health care providers who may be involved in using radiation for diagnostic or therapeutic purposes.
 Through case studies, students will learn the different types of medical imaging.
-Campers will learn about abnormalities or pathologies that may arise throughout the body.
+Camper will be exposed to abnormalities or pathologies that may arise throughout the body.

 Session Lead: Jenna Robert

-Volunteers: Brodie Gies-MacNeil, Heidi Tuszkiewicz, Miranda Wysoczanksi, Mackenzie Musicco, Thia Courchesne, Caleb Robinson-Ethier, Andrea Pintar, Matthew Novello, Aly Pullen
+Volunteers: Brodie Gies-MacNeil, Heidi Tuszkiewicz, Miranda Wysoczanski, Mackenzie Musicco, Thia Courchesne, Caleb Robinson-Ethier, Andrea Pintar, Matthew Novello, Jenna Robert, Aly Pullen

-To work in the healthcare field, it is essential to understand medical terminology related to anatomy, physiology, medical exams, and clinical procedures.
+Knowledge of medical terminology related to anatomy, physiology, medical exams, and clinical procedures is essential in all healthcare sectors.
 This session will test your knowledge on everything related to the human body!

 Pour travailler dans le domaine médical, il est essentiel de comprendre la terminologie reliée à l’anatomie, à la physiologie et aux examens médicaux ainsi qu’aux procédures cliniques se rapportant aux différents systèmes du corps humain.
 Dans cette session, nous allons défier vos connaissances sur le corps humain !

 In this session, campers will learn the anatomy of the gastrointestinal system (digestive system), the liver and pancreas, and some musculoskeletal terminology.
 Campers will gain knowledge of the important functions of various organs within these systems.
 Following a tutorial using models, the campers will test their knowledge through a labelling activity and Kahoots.
 Campers will also apply their knowledge through case studies.
-There is a limit of sixty (60) spots available for this session.
+There is a limit of 60 people for this session.

 In this session, campers will learn the anatomy and physiology of the cardiorespiratory system (the heart and lungs), the lobes of the brain, and the twelve (12) cranial nerves.
 Campers will participate in a tutorial session where they will be walked through the anatomy and physiology using models.
 Campers will test their knowledge through a labelling activity, Kahoots, and case-based studies.
-There is a limit of sixty (60) spots available for this session.
+There is a limit of 60 people for this session.

-Test your knowledge with NOSM’s version of Jeopardy, which includes five (5) categories based on the medical field!
+Test your knowledge with NOSM’s version of Jeopardy, which includes 5 categories based on the medical field!

 Testez vos connaissances sur notre Jeopardy version EMNO.
-Au travers de cinq (5) catégories sur le milieu médicale, essayer de remporter le jeu !
+Au travers de 5 catégories sur le milieu médicale, essayer de remporter le jeu !

 In this session, campers will discover the broader determinants that impact individual, community, and population health.
-This includes the twelve (12) Social Determinants of Health (SDoH) outlined by the government of Canada with a specific focus on the SDoH of prominent concern in Northern Ontario.
-Campers will also learn about health inequalities, including the difference between equality vs equity, marginalized populations, and racial discrimination.
-Campers will learn about health inequalities in Northern Ontario and discuss the consequential results of this gap in justified care.
-Campers will also learn the Population Health Promotion Model and participate in an activity that tests the model.
+This includes the twelve social determinants of health (SDoH) outlined by the government of Canada with a specific focus on the SDoH of prominent concern in Northern Ontario.
+Campers will also learn health inequalities such as the difference between equality vs. equity, marginalized populations, and racial discrimination.
+Campers will learn health inequalities in Northern Ontario and discuss the consequential results of this gap in justified care.
+Campers will also learn the Population Health Promotion Model and participate in an activity testing the model.

 Session Lead: Hailey O’Grady

-In this session, third year medical students Brooke Raycraft and Stephanie Stevens will talk about life as a medical student at NOSM!
+In this session, 3rd year medical students Brooke and Stephanie will talk about life as a medical student as NOSM!
 Campers will learn about the curriculum including lectures, small group learning, labs, and structured clinical skills sessions.
-Campers will also get to hear about the various Integrated Community Experience (ICE) placements NOSM offers, including placements in an Indigenous community!
+Campers will also get to hear about the various ICE placements NOSM offers, including placement in an Indigenous community!
 Brooke and Stephanie will also talk about their favourite things about being a medical student at NOSM, and some of the challenges they have faced.
 Campers will learn why NOSM is No Ordinary School of Medicine!

 Session Leads: Stephanie Stevens and Brooke Raycraft

-In this thirty (30) minute session, campers will go through a basic wilderness first aid scenario with emphasis on the wilderness treatments, information gathering, and the decision-making process.
-The session will include a wilderness first aid activity and allow campers to apply the knowledge they just acquired to help a “responder” administer first aid.
+In this 30 minute session, campers will go through a basic wilderness first aid scenario with emphasis on the wilderness treatments, information gathering, and the decision-making process.
+The session will include an wilderness first aid activity and allow campers to apply the knowledge they just acquired to help a “responder” administer first aid.

 Session Lead: Adam Poulin

-Volunteers: Roxanne Boodhoo, Brodie Gies-MacNeil, Megan Barnes, Julia Burns, Gabrielle McDonald, Claire Poulin
+Volunteers: Roxanne Boodhoo, Brodie Gies-MacNeil, Megan Barnes, Julia Burns, Gabrielle McDonald, Adam Poulin, Claire Poulin

-The current COVID-19 pandemic exemplifies the power of microorganisms that lay on virtually every surface but cannot be seen by the naked eye.
+The current COVID-19 pandemic exemplifies the power of microorganisms that lay on virtually every surface but can’t be seen by the naked eye.
 Have you wondered how scientists identify viruses that you cannot see?
-Are you familiar with the different techniques by which the human body can fight off these pathogens?
-During this online intensive module, campers will be introduced to scientific concepts in virology and immunology through a combination of live presentation, pre-recorded videos, and interactive activities.
-There is a limit of twenty (20) spots available for this session.
+Are you familiar with different techniques by which our body can fight off these pathogens?
+During this online intensive module, students will be introduced to scientific concepts in virology and immunology through a combination of a live presentation, pre-recorded videos and interactive sessions.

 Session Lead: Matthew Novello

-Volunteers: Miranda Wysoczanski, Félix Lavigne, Gabrielle McDonald, Chloe Smith
+Volunteers: Miranda Wysoczanski, Félix Lavigne, Gabrielle McDonald, Matthew Novello, Chloe Smith

-Are you wondering what you can do now to prepare to apply to NOSM?
-In this session, campers will learn about steps they can take now to start building their portfolios in preparation for eventually applying to NOSM.
-The session will also discuss the basic skills needed to become a physician, as well as the NOSM program and how it is unique from other medical schools.
+In this session, campers will learn what they can do now to start to build their portfolios in preparation for eventually applying to NOSM.
+The session will also discuss the basic skills needed to become a physician as well as the NOSM program and how it is unique from other medical schools.

-Session Lead: Julie Houle, Admissions & Learner Recruitment Officer at the Northern Ontario School of Medicine
+Session Lead: Julie Houle, Admissions and Learner Recruitment Officer at the Northern Ontario School of Medicine

 Session Lead: Heidi Tuszkiewicz

-Volunteers: Heidi Tuszkiewicz, Miranda Wysoczanski, Mackenzie Musicco, Megan Barnes, Charley Truyens, Félix Lavigne, Andrea Pintar, Manon Valiquette, Hailey O’Grady, Jenna Robert, Carlo Circelli, Aly Pullen
+Volunteers: Heidi Tuszkiewicz, Miranda Wysoczanski, Mackenzie Musicco, Megan Barnes, Charley Truyens, Félix Lavigne, Andrea Pintar, Manon Valiquette, Tyler Pretty, Hailey O’Grady, Jenna Robert, Carlo Circelli, Aly Pullen

-In light of the COVID-19 pandemic and our need to bring CampMed 2020 to our campers virtually, we are including supplementary sessions that have been pre-recorded and provided here to round out your experience at Virtual CampMed 2020.
-Although these sessions will not be included in the Certificate of Achievement that campers who attend at least five (5) of the live sessions will receive, these sessions will add to your overall knowledge and experience during Virtual CampMed 2020.
-These sessions vary in length and in topic, and information presented in these sessions will be included in the final Virtual CampMed 2020 Kahoots session.
+Although these sessions were not included in the Certificate of Achievement that campers who attended at least five (5) of the live sessions received, these sessions were intended to add to their overall knowledge and experience during Virtual CampMed 2020.
+These sessions vary in length and in topic, and information presented in these sessions was included in the final Virtual CampMed 2020 Kahoots session.